relativitydev/relativity-trace-documentation/docs/user_documentation.md

 - Once a document is associated with a Rule, it will never be disassociated unless there are document updates to extracted text or metadata.
 The `Trace Document Retry` (mass operation) procedure will also reset the associations automatically.

 -   Every Data Source has capability to be `Reset` via console buttons.
-Once a data source is reset, Trace will pull all available data again, beginning with the Start Date defined on the data source (if the Start Date is relevant to the data source type). **Depending on import profile settings, this could duplicate data in the Workspace.**
+Once a data source is reset, Trace will pull all available data again, beginning with the Start Date defined on the data source (if the Start Date is relevant to the data source type), until the End Date (if the End Date is relevant to the data source and was specified). **Depending on import profile settings, this could duplicate data in the Workspace.**

 - Task processes (Indexing, Term Searching, Rule Evaluation, etc) run simultaneously (in parallel).
 It may take several task cycles (based on configured `Run Interval` for each task) for the end-to-end workflow to complete fully.